Commit-Boost/commit-boost-client/docs/docs/developing/commit-module.md

 }
 ```

-Furthermore, in order to request a signature, we'd need a public key of the validator.
+Furthermore, to request a signature, we'd need the public key of the validator.
 You can get a list of available keys by calling:
 ```rust
 let pubkeys = config.signer_client.get_pubkeys().await.unwrap();
 ```